Transitive Courant algebroids and double symplectic groupoids: Classification of exact twisted CA-groupoids

-is a closed 2-shifted 2-form $\Omega $ on $G_\bullet$.
-The CA-groupoid it induces on $G \rightrightarrows \{1\}$ is the one that appears in \cite{purspi} as an action Courant algebroid in which the Cartan-Dirac structure lies.
-See also \cite{liedir} for other variations of this example. \end{exa}
+is a closed 2-shifted 2-form $\Omega $ on $K_\bullet$.
+The CA-groupoid it induces on $K \rightrightarrows \{1\}$ is the one that appears in \cite{purspi} as an action Courant algebroid in which the Cartan-Dirac structure lies.
+See also \cite{liedir} for other versions of this example.

+There is a classical variant of the Chern-Weil homomorphism due to Shulman \cite{shuphd} that associates closed shifted $n$-forms on $K_\bullet$ to invariant polynomials on $\mathfrak{k}^*$, one can check that Shulman's map takes $P=\langle\,,\, \rangle$ to a multiple of $\Omega$.
+Moreover, in the case of $K=SU(n)$ and the pairing given by the trace, Shulman's map applied to $P$ gives us a representative of the classical universal first Pontryagin class \cite{getdia}.
+For this reason, $\Omega$ can be called a representative of the generalised universal first Pontryagin class associated with $\langle\,,\, \rangle$.
+See also \cite[\S 4.2]{walmulger}. \end{exa}